 The aim of the institute is to promote outstanding research at institutions across Bulgaria, to enhance cooperation among disciplines and scholars, create new opportunities and enlarge perspectives on science and social studies.
-BPIAS lays special emphasis on fields such as Computer Science, Cryptography, Cyber Defence and Quantum Computation.
+BPIAS lays special emphasis on fields such as Computer Science, Cryptography, Cyber Defence, and Quantum Computation.

 Other areas of interest include innovation and entrepreneurship as well as the political, economic and social involved.
 The Institute also takes interest in subjects such as energy, international politics and the foreign policies of the EU, US, Russia and Turkey, state-building, ethnicity and nationalism.
 Culture and tourism come into the remit of its activities too.

-Established by prominent European and American academics gathered in Fourges, France, on 20 June 2011, under the inspiration of Dimi Panitza the Institute is autonomous association bringing together institutional and individual members.
+Established by prominent European and American academics gathered in Fourges, France, on 20 June 2011, under the inspiration of Dimi Panitza the Institute is an autonomous association bringing together institutional and individual members.

-BPIAS aims at creative activities in Innovation, Hi-tech, Cryptography, Mathematics and Computer sciences.
+BPIAS aims at creative activities in Innovation, Hi-tech, Cryptography, Mathematics, and Computer sciences.
 BPIAS seeks to make a lasting contribution to the advancement of sciences and technology in Bulgaria and its wider region.

 The Institute was established on the initiative of Dimi Panitza who shared his idea with Minko Balkanski in October 2010.
 The institute itself was launched after a conference in Fourges, Normandy, held in June 2011.

-BPIAS sponsors an ongoing lecture series hosted by the American University in Bulgaria to promote dissemination of research results and develop new research initiatives among the academic community throughout Bulgaria.
+BPIAS sponsors an ongoing lecture series hosted by the American University in Bulgaria to promote the dissemination of research results and develop new research initiatives among the academic community throughout Bulgaria.

 BPIAS is headed by an executive board of seven distinguished members with a background in academic, business, and civil society.